alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 * strings that can store text.
 The text is enclosed between either paired quotes `"some text"` or apostrophes `'some text'`.
 This means that you can use quotes or apostrophes inside the string, as long as its is enclosed by the alternative.
 E.g., `"students' homework"` (enclosed in `"`, apostrophe `'` inside) or `'"All generalizations are false, including this one."
 Mark Twain'` (quotation enclosed by apostrophes).
 There is much much more to strings and we will cover that material throughout the course.
 * logical / Boolean values that are either `True` or `False`.

 When using a variable it is important that you know what type of value it stores and this is mostly on you.
-Python will raise an error, if you try doing a computation using incompatible.
-In some cases, Python will automatically convert values between certain types, e.g. any integer value is also a real value, so conversion from `1` to `1.0` is mostly trivial and automatic.
+In some cases, Python will raise an error, if you try doing a computation using incompatible value types.
+In other cases, Python will automatically convert values between certain types, e.g. any integer value is also a real value, so conversion from `1` to `1.0` is mostly trivial and automatic.
 However, in other cases you may need to use explicit conversion.
 Go to exercise #5 and try guessing which code will run and which will throw an error due to incompatible types?

 ```python
 5 + 2.0